AIIrondev/Cabug-Folder-Sorter/README.md

 Here, you can select the categories that you want to sort.
 After selecting the folder you want to sort, simply press the 'Sort' button.

 ![alt text](images/image-6.png)

+If you have an Questions you can Write an Email to <Ai.iron.dev@gmail.com>